Search

 Can I apply for Stipendium Hungaricum scholarship?

-Not for the preparation program.
-However, you can for any further studies (if your program and nationality makes you eligible – see Section 3. for further details).
+Not for the preparatory programme.
+However, you can for any further studies (if your programme and nationality makes you eligible – check your eligibility here).

 When is the next intake?

-We have two intakes per year.
-October and February for the preparation program.
+We have two intakes per year for the preparatory programme – September and February.

-Can I go straight onto my undergraduate, postgraduate or executive program after finishing the preparation program?
+Can I go straight onto my undergraduate, postgraduate or executive programme after finishing the preparatory programme?

 Visa questions (non-EU students)